qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 > !cat .tutor_history

+## Ctrl + c

+`Ctrl + c` is one of the most important commands to have under your belt.
+It is a shortcut used for cancelling currently running actions.
+This could be a program you launch from the shell, or it could even be used to simply cancel a command you are typing or even things like the inbuilt history search you just learnt about.

+Give it a try!
+Launch the history search with `Ctrl + r` and cancel it with `Ctrl + c`.

+When you are comfortable, type `n` or `next` and hit enter to continue.

 ## The Double Bang!!

 Another very useful shell shortcut is the double bang `!!`.
 This shell shortcut